You can also use GitHub Actions to scan demo projects and invite your teammates to try out Endor Labs.

 Click Install & Authorize.

 If the button to install says Install and Request instead of Install and Authorize, you don’t have permission to install the GitHub App.
-Select Install and Request to notify your organizational administrator of your request to install.
+Select Install and Request to notify your organizational administrator of your request.

 Select the Endor Labs namespace that you want to use and click Next.